 Rocket Spanish: The Best Spanish Learning App We Used

-I don’t know why but I wasn’t expecting much from Rocket Spanish—probably because I had never heard of the program before purchasing it.
+I don’t know why, but I wasn’t expecting much from Rocket Spanish – probably because I had never heard of the program before purchasing it.
 But I have to admit, I was shocked by how good this Spanish app is.

 Amazing Audio Lessons

-The Rocket Spanish program is built around audio lessons.
+The Rocket Spanish program is built around audio instruction.
 If you boil it down, that is what this Spanish course is all about.
 They offer in-depth, 30-minute long audio lessons that are, in my opinion, amazing.

 It’s about as close to a live class as I have seen in pre-recorded form.